val09072010/jira2proj/README.md

 - There is only one mandatory arg is path to output file specifies with -o path-to-output-file
 - Optional:
   * -m: path to file with milestones
-  * -f: path to new property file (*not yet implemented!*)
   * -t: yes or 1 - use to produce plain text output
   * -n: path to text file with list of tasks to be used instead of JIRA server

 ### Output
-XML file compatible with MS proj and OpenProj
+Default output is XML file compatible with MS proj and OpenProj When using -t 1 script produces plain text output

 ### Dependencies
 - jira